Published On: Mar 14 2013 02:49:34 PM EDTUpdated On: Mar 19 2015 02:00:00 AM EDT

 2008: English author and inventor Arthur C. Clarke, famous for his short stories and novels, among them 1968's "2001: A Space Odyssey" and 1972's "Rendezvous with Rama," dies of respiratory complications and heart failure at the age of 90 in Colombo, Sri Lanka.

-2007: Actor and comedian Calvert DeForest, best known for his appearances on David Letterman's late night talk shows as his character Larry "Bud" Melman, dies at the age of 85 in West Islip, N.Y.
+2007: Actor and comedian Calvert DeForest, best known for his appearances on David Letterman's late night talk shows as his character Larry "Bud" Melman, dies at the age of 85 in West Islip, New York.

 2003: Mahmoud Abbas accepts the new position of Palestinian prime minister.
 Abbas would go on to win election in 2005 to replace Yasser Arafat as president of the Palestinian National Authority.